MuhammadMahmudurRahman/Weather-Data-Extract-Transform-Load-ETL-Pipeline-Using-Python/README.md

-## Automation Project Using Python

-### Weather Data Extract, Transform, Load (ETL) Pipeline Using Python
+# Weather Data Extract, Transform, Load (ETL) Pipeline Using Python

-#### A Python-based ETL pipeline that extracts, transforms, and loads weather data, with automated scheduling and monitoring.
+## A Python-based ETL pipeline that extracts, transforms, and loads weather data, with automated scheduling and monitoring.

 • main.py: Orchestrates the ETL process, ensuring the proper sequence and centralized management.